nklabs/libnklabs/doc/nkchecked.md

 variables in nk_checked_t are updated.  nk_checked_write returns 0 if there are no errors.
 It returns non-zero on error.

+Note that nk_checked_write is not buffered: it calls the given flash_write function to write the given data to the memory.
+If the memory has a minimum write size (as is the case for the on-die MCU flash of STM32), it is up to you to ensure that calls to nk_checked_write are multiples of this size.

 nk_checked_write_close writes the header to the flash memory.
 The header is written to the very beginning of the flash memory area reserved for the file.
 This was the area erased when nk_checked_write_open was called. nk_checked_write_close returns 0 for success.